Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 "Explain," Keeda said, simply.

 "I will explain with a question.
-Given what we *were,* why would we not just become…that?"
+Given what we *were,* why would we not just become... that?"
 Zero asked, pointing to the daemon again.
 "We know how.
 Instead, it is a unique accident.
 A potentially *fatal* accident to the entire galaxy.
 Because, you see, Hierarchy and Legion are not alive.
-Not without Substrate…"
+Not without Substrate..."

 He waited to see if anyone figured it out.